 DETACH_TIMER_A_LSB (413Ch) Billboard Detach Timer A LSB BIT Name R/W Description 7:0 TIMEOUT R/W Timer A is started as soon as the Hub Feature Controller's Billboard Class Device address is set by the host.
-Once the timer expires, the Billboard Class Device will automatically detach from the host and reattach as the default WinUSB device.
-Increments of 10ms can be set.
+Once the timer expires, the Billboard Class Device will automatically detach from the host and re- attach as the default WinUSB device.
 The default value of 413Ch = D0h, 413Dh = 07h is equivalent to a 20s timeout.
 (07D0h = 2000d)